 Hear.
 See.
 Do More in 2020: Tips for better eye and ear health

-Book a sight and hearing test with us this month, and find out our top tips for the best ear care and eye health throughout 2020.
+Book an eye examination and full hearing assessment with us, and find out our top tips for the best ear care and eye health throughout 2020.

-Springtime walks, day trips, Sunday lunches are great opportunities to catch up with family and friends, so we’ve put together our top tips for keeping your eyes and ears in check so you don’t miss a thing in 2020.
+Long walks, day trips and Sunday lunches are great opportunities to catch up with family and friends, so we’ve put together our top tips for keeping your eyes and ears in check so you don’t miss a thing in 2020.

 Tips for better ear care

-The best ear care begins with a hearing test.
+The best ear care begins with a full hearing assessment.
 This allows audiologists to provide the right hearing advice, and start treatment if any hearing loss is detected.
-We know it’s a busy time of year, so if you’re struggling to find the time to visit in-store you can take our 60-second online hearing check.
+You can also take our free 60-second online hearing check.

-We’ve just had one of the noisiest times of year with New Year Fireworks and big family get-togethers for Christmas.
 Did you know that noise-induced hearing loss is the second most common cause of hearing loss in the world, affecting as many as 20% of the UK population?
-Remember to wear ear plugs at loud events and listen to music at no more than 60% of full volume this season.
+Remember to wear ear plugs at loud events and listen to music at no more than 60% of full volume.

 Stress can be a cause of tinnitus and while there’s no known cure for the condition itself, reducing stress and controlling anxiety levels can be a great help.